mingshanhee/mingshanhee.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I’m currently a fourth-year Ph.D. candidate at the [Singapore University of Technology and Design (SUTD)](https://istd.sutd.edu.sg/), under the research guidance of [Prof. Roy Ka-Wei Lee](https://info.roylee.sg/).
-I am honoured to receive several prestigious scholarships/awards, including Presidential Doctoral Fellowship Scholarship and the Singapore Data Science Consortium (SDSC) Dissertation Research Fellowship 2024, that support my PhD studies.
+I’m currently a fifth-year Ph.D. candidate at the [Singapore University of Technology and Design (SUTD)](https://istd.sutd.edu.sg/), under the research guidance of [Prof. Roy Ka-Wei Lee](https://info.roylee.sg/).
+I am honoured to receive several prestigious scholarships/awards, including Presidential Doctoral Fellowship Scholarship and the Singapore Data Science Consortium (SDSC) Dissertation Research Fellowship 2024, that support and finances my PhD studies.

-My research focus on Computational Social Science with Explainable AI, particularly focusing on explainable approaches for hateful content moderation.
+My PhD thesis focuses on developing explainable and trustworthy approaches for hateful content moderation, particularly in multimodal settings.
+Using leveraging large multimodal models (LMMs) and post-hoc explanation techniques such as Local Interpretable Model-Agnostic Explanations (LIME), my research aims to improve both detection accuracy and interpretability while mitigating biases in model predictions.
+Overall, my research contributes to online trust and safety by improving the explainability of AI-driven moderation systems, ensuring fairer and more accountable decision-making.
+The findings have broad implications for machine learning, particularly in content moderation, where balancing performance, fairness, and explainability is crucial for real-world deployment.

+Last Updated: 25th February 2025